PipedreamHQ/pipedream/docs/docs/quickstart/real-world-example/README.md

 })
 ```

-Finally, we'll return the array we assigned to `blocks`:
+Finally, we'll return the array of blocks:

 ```javascript
 return blocks